2025/26 Write & Roam Journeys

 · A robust writing plan for creativity and dosha balancing.

-· Doable seasonal self-care prompts, techniques, and apothecary recommendations.
+· Seasonal self-care prompts, techniques, and apothecary recommendations.

 Iceland September 22 - 29, 2025